The quality of the produced key is highly dependent on:

 Mask adjustments affect the Luma key, Adjust foreground/background does not.

 Controls the gamma of the alpha mask.
 Can be used to either bring back more details or clean up the background.

 Controls the gain of the key increasing the value of the alpha.
 Can be used to make the foreground more opaque.

 Controls the strength of the effect.
 Increasing the level will help to include more details in the soft edges.

 The Despill controls allow you to vary the removal of the background color that has spilled into the foreground.
-You can adjust the foreground color range that is despilled, as well as adjusting the hue for the areas containing the spill.

 Changes the hue of the despilled area.